 The District provides full contract water operations and management (O&M) services to:

-The Upper Eagle Regional Water Authority, which provides water to its 6 members including:
+The Upper Eagle Regional Water Authority, which provides water to its six member entities, including:

 - Town of Avon